Join or Sign In

 Penn Badgley, You

-Joe has been around the world and found himself back where it all started: New York.
-At the end of Season 4, Joe fully embraced his dark side (despite spending much of the season trying to fight it).
-He admits to his most-recent love interest, Kate (Charlotte Ritchie), that he's a killer.
+Joe has been around the world and now finds himself back where it all started: New York.
+At the end of Season 4, Joe fully embraces his dark side (despite spending much of the season trying to fight it).
+He admits to his most recent love interest, Kate, that he's a killer.
 As with Love, he's found the right woman to fall for.
 Kate has a darkness of her own, so she takes this news in stride.
 She also has massive family wealth, which is how she's able to help Joe return to New York and spin his past (remember, he's supposed to be dead) into press gold.

-As for what exactly will happen in Season 5, we can't yet say.
-The first season of the series was based on Caroline Kepnes's book You; the second and third seasons were loosely based on her sequel Hidden Bodies.
-The third book in the series is called You Love Me, but the TV series does not follow it (in either the third or fourth season), so it's unlikely that we can draw any conclusions from its storyline, which is set in the Pacific Northwest and centered around a love interest named Mary Kay DiMarco.
+The first season of the series was based on Caroline Kepnes' book You; the second and third seasons were loosely based on her sequel, Hidden Bodies.
+The third book in the series is called You Love Me, but the TV series does not follow it (in either the third or fourth seasons), so it's unlikely that we can draw any conclusions from its storyline, which is set in the Pacific Northwest and centers on a love interest named Mary Kay DiMarco.

 If you're looking for more shows about creepy guys and gals always running away from danger, we've got a list of TV shows that all fans of You will love.